 -

-Yes, EVs are the cheapest per mile, around half the cost of petrol or diesel when charged at home.
+Yes.
+EVs are around half the cost per mile of petrol or diesel when charged at home.